Skip to content

 3. Package pricing €3,000-€111,000.
 Three structural tiers: accessible chateau (€3,000-€10,000), mid-tier estate (€10,000-€33,000), palace tier (€40,000-€111,000).
 Final spend scales with guest count, days, catering, and add-ons.

 4. Garden character.
-9 of 10 carry the verified Garden Setting style attribute; 1 (Grand-Hôtel du Cap-Ferrat) is included for its six-hectare palace-hotel landscape grounds.
-5 are formal historic gardens (Forestier, Le Nôtre, Peto/Duchêne, boxwood, medieval potager); 3 are working agricultural (olive groves, green-oak parklands); 2 are palace and family-château gardens.
+Almost every estate carries the verified Garden Setting style attribute; one palace hotel is included for its six-hectare landscape grounds.
+The collection spans formal historic gardens (Forestier, Le Nôtre, Peto/Duchêne, boxwood, medieval potager); working agricultural settings (olive groves, green-oak parklands); and palace and family-château gardens.

 5. Travel access.
 Paris CDG for Centre-Val de Loire + Champagne; Nice Côte d'Azur for Côte d'Azur palaces; Marseille Provence for the Luberon, Alpilles, and Camargue; Lyon Saint-Exupéry for the Drôme provençale; Avignon TGV for Occitanie garden estates.